Inspection

 surface texture

-The combination of the imperfection on the surface of a part.
-Roughness, waviness, lay, and flaws on the surface of a part make up its surface texture.
+The combination of the imperfections on the surface of a part.
+Surface texture is determined by the roughness, waviness, lay, and flaws on the surface of a part.

 surfometer